 Professionally I’m a mechanical engineer.
 Currently and from around 2009 or so I’ve been working as a Project Engineer.
 I still like the technical side of things and get my fill with some of my projects at home.
-I’ve always like to build and tinker with things, albeit typically I’ve stuck with things mechanical in nature.
+I’ve always liked to build and tinker with things, albeit typically I’ve stuck with things mechanical in nature.
 My dad is a mechanic by trade and he had a shop at our home so I started at young age.
 Vehicles have always been something I’ve been drawn to and I continue to have a love of cars and motorcycles; half of that is love of driving, the other half is working on them.
-I have a number of other hobbies too, including woodworking, skiing, shooting, guitar, vegetable gardening….and of course brewing.
+I have a number of other hobbies too, including woodworking, skiing, shooting, guitar….and of course brewing (beer and coffee).

 Brewing is actually a relatively new hobby for me.
 I only started thinking about brewing after hearing two of my co-workers talk about home brewing; before that I never thought of brewing as being something accessible for the average person.
 I started doing a lot of research and realized this was something I could get into.
 Unlike many, I skipped the step of extract brewing and went straight to All-Grain.
 Nothing against extract brewing, but for me that’s like baking with a cake mix.
 I’m the kind that likes growing his own vegetables and cooking his own food (actually it’s my wife that does most of the cooking now….luckily she shares the same thoughts on food).
 I like to start with raw ingredients so that I know what goes into the end product and ultimately that gives me more control over the final product quality.
 Knowing this, I figured I might as well tackle the all-grain learning curve up front for better or worse.